Driving brand loyalty: how the automotive industry can retain customers

 For example, a brand can reward existing customers for purchasing branded car parts and accessories.
 Customers could earn points every time they service their car at a branded garage.
 And rewards get even better if a customer chooses the same brand for their next car.
 Each time a customer interacts, the brand gets a deeper understanding of their behaviour.
 They can use this understanding to offer personalised rewards at key touchpoints across the customer journey.

-Rewarding customers for sticking with your brand helps build a relationship.
+Rewarding customers for sticking with your brand helps build a relationship and is the key to the success of automotive loyalty programs.
 If a car brand has built a relationship with a customer, they are more likely to win that customer over when it comes to their next car purchase.

 To retain customers, car brands need to make the buying journey easier with personalisation.